 What most candidates don't realise: the DTZ is a dual-level exam.
 A single sitting can certify you at either A2 or B1 — and the difference matters enormously.
 B1 is the standard requirement for German citizenship under the 2024 nationality law reforms.

-This guide covers the exact structure of the DTZ, why candidates fail, and what a realistic 8-week preparation plan looks like.
+Below: the exact structure of the DTZ, why candidates fail, and what a realistic 8-week preparation plan looks like.

 Choosing between DTZ, Goethe B1, and telc for citizenship paperwork?
 Read Germany naturalisation: which language certificate applies to your case first — then come back here for DTZ-only tactics.